Phantosmia: Treatment

 Due to the rareness of the disorder there is no well-defined treatment.
 Sometimes the patients are just told to live with the disorder or the patients end up performing "stereotypical methods" that might help in reducing the severity of the odor.
 This might include forced crying, bending over holding knees while holding breath, rinsing the nose with saline water and gagging.
 All these behaviours at the end fail to resolve the hallucination.
-Various treatments like prophylactic have been suggested but more research is needed for its confirmation.
+Various treatments like prophylaxis have been suggested but more research is needed for its confirmation.
 Also, due to being a poorly understood disorder, and having analogies to some psychiatric conditions, some patients are told that they have a mental illness.

 One of the surgical treatments proposed has included olfactory bulb ablation through a bifrontal craniotomy approach.
 But a counter-argument by Leopold, Loehrl and Schwob (2002) has stated that this ablation process results in a bilateral permanent anosmia and includes risks associated with a craniotomy.
 According to them, the use of transnasal endoscopic exhibition of olfactory epithelium is a safe and effective treatment for patients with unremitting phantosmia with the olfactory function being potentially spared.

 It is also cautioned that the surgery is challenging one and is associated with major risks, and that it should be restricted to expertise centres.